ranranrunforit/AI-Infra/model_serving/README.md

-# Project 10: High-Performance Model Serving - Complete Solution
+# Project 10: High-Performance Model Serving
 ## Overview

 This is the **complete reference implementation** for Project 202, demonstrating production-ready high-performance model serving with TensorRT optimization and vLLM integration.